gkpln3/Sand/README.md

 Sand is built by developers, for developers.
 It's built to be as simple as possible, while still being super useful.

 ## Features
-✅ Simple, easy to learn syntax based on python.
+✅ Simple, easy to learn syntax based on Python.

 ✅ Configurable Dockerfiles.

-✅ Build and run your Dockerfiles with a single command.
+✅ Share code between Dockerfiles.

+✅ Perfect for monorepos composed of multiple microservices.

 # Example
 Write your Dockerfile in a Python-like syntax.